 The document contains many statements that are derived from material on the web or elsewhere, brought together from similar or differing accounts.
-Although the compilation and according credit to numerous references has not been practical, all significant sources have been cited in the footnotes.
+Although giving credit to numerous references has not been practical, all significant sources have been cited in the footnotes.

-Finally, I would like to acknowledge that this work has been inspired by the universal concepts presented in the Baha'i Writings.
-Where relevant, however, they naturally reflect only my personal understanding and interpretation.
+Finally, I wish to acknowledge that this work has been inspired by the universal concepts presented in the Baha'i Writings.
+Where relevant, however, they naturally reflect only my personal understanding and interpretation.2